gnomon-/who_goes_there/John-W-Campbell_Who-Goes-There_1938.markdown

 "Anti-gravity," Norris nodded.
 "Yes, we had 'em stopped, with no planes, and no birds.
 The birds hadn't come — but they had coffee-tins and radio parts, and glass and the machine shop at night.
 And a week — a whole week — all to itself.
 America in a single jump — with anti-gravity powered by the atomic energy of matter.

-"We had 'em stopped, Another half hour — it was just tightening these straps on the device so it could wear it — and we'd have stayed in Antarctica, and shot down any moving thing that came from, the rest of the world."
+"We had 'em stopped, another half hour — it was just tightening these straps on the device so it could wear it — and we'd have stayed in Antarctica, and shot down any moving thing that came from, the rest of the world."

 "The albatross — " McReady said softly.
 "Do you suppose — "